eag1ex/ics-calendar/assets/assignment.md

 ## Acceptance Criteria

-- I can get a list of absences including the names of the employee (using api.js or api.rb)
+- (DONE) I can get a list of absences including the names of the employee (using api.js or api.rb)
 - I can generate an iCal file and import it into outlook (maybe use a gem or npm package)
-- I can see vacations of my employees as "#{member.name} is on vacation"
+- (DONE) I can see vacations of my employees as "#{member.name} is on vacation"
-- I can see sickness of my employees as "#{member.name} is sick"
+- (DONE) I can see sickness of my employees as "#{member.name} is sick"
 - (Bonus) I can go to http://localhost:3000 and download the iCal file
 - (DONE) I can go to http://localhost:3000?userId=123 and only receive the absences of the given user
 - (DONE) I can go to http://localhost:3000?startDate=2017-01-01&endDate=2017-02-01 and only receive the absences in the given date range